ryanzomorrodi/healthatlas/README.md

 [Metopio](https://metopio.com/) helps many public health departments build curated data platforms.
 These data platforms are a convenient way for community members and researchers to explore and download public health data.
-With the same spirit in mind, this package aim to make interfacing with these data portals within R more **painless** and **reproducible**.
+With the same spirit in mind, this package aims to make interfacing with these data portals within R more **painless** and **reproducible**.